 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

-Like other diamonds, radiant cuts have pros and cons, and it’s important you know what to expect from this cut in terms of its appearance and performance.
+It’s important you know what to expect from radiant cuts in terms of its appearance and performance.

 Let’s explore 10 pros and cons of radiant cut diamonds so you’ll know if it’s right for you.